vlayer-xyz/vlayer/book/src/features/email.md

 And voilà, we just successfully used email in the context of an on-chain smart contract.

-> Please note this is just a simplification of what a real MultiSig wallet would look like, but it shows how email recovery function could work.
+> Keep in mind that this is a simplified version of a real MultiSig wallet, demonstrating how an email recovery function could operate.